 The Palamenco Falsification

 The first digital falsification that I stumbled upon (in 2009) concerns a published photograph of the best-known petroglyph at Palamenco, a major, isolated rock art site in northern Peru.
-The Palamenco petroglyph in question depicts a complex, fully frontally depicted anthropomorphic figure of the MSC-Style (for more information about the MSC-Style in Desert Andes rock art see Van Hoek 2011b).
+The Palamenco petroglyph in question depicts a complex, fully frontally depicted anthropomorphic figure of the MSC-Style (for more information about the MSC-Style in Desert Andes rock art see Van Hoek 2011c).
 The problem started with the fact that Núñez Jiménez published an incorrect drawing of this Palamenco petroglyph in his book (1986: Fig: 1053).
 There are several inaccuracies, but the major error concerns the layout of the left-hand leg and foot.
-In the drawing by Núñez Jiménez the feet and the leg-faces face in opposite directions (Van Hoek 2011b: 71).
+In the drawing by Núñez Jiménez (Figure 1A) the feet and the leg-faces face in opposite directions.
 However, in reality the left-hand foot has claws that point to the right.
 Thus – despite being weathered – it is a fact that the claws of each foot point into the same direction.
 Moreover, each leg shows a profile face, which in reality both face to the right as well.
 An academic archaeologist published a photo that was digitally manipulated in such a way that it matched the illustration by Núñez Jiménez, not realising that in this way he copied the errors by Núñez Jiménez and published and distributed a misleading photo.
-In the digitally falsified photo it is still possible to discern details that are mirrored on one side, which proves that the right-hand leg-foot was digitally copied, then digitally mirrored and then pasted onto the left-hand leg, only with the intention to match the otherwise incorrect illustration by Núñez Jiménez (Van Hoek 2011: 64).
-Importantly, this falsification had a misplaced purpose!
+In the digitally falsified photo it is still possible to discern details that are mirrored on one side, which proves that the right-hand leg-foot was digitally copied, then digitally mirrored and then pasted onto the left-hand leg, only with the intention to match the otherwise incorrect illustration by Núñez Jiménez (Van Hoek 2011c: 64).

 Figure 1.
 Drawing of the Palamenco Petroglyph.
 A: According to Núñez Jiménez (1968: Fig. 1053).
 B: According to me.
 Drawings © by Maarten van Hoek.